Cornwall Itinerary: 5 Days of Castles, Cliffs, and Hidden Villages

 Day 4: Stone Circles and a Quirky Village Lunch

-The walk out to the stones is peaceful and easy, with views across open fields and remnants of the mining works that once dotted this area.
+The walk out to the stones is peaceful, with views across open fields and remnants of the mining works that once dotted this area.
 There’s lots of room to roam about the moors here and we whiled away a couple of hours exploring the surrounding countryside and taking in the views.

 Travel Tip: If you want to explore the area more after lunch, consider visiting nearby Golitha Falls.
 The path runs along a wooded stream with small waterfalls, and it’s shaded and peaceful.
 There’s a free car park and it only takes about 30 minutes to walk the main loop.